-Cow dung when dried can be used as a fuel.
+Cow dung when dried can be used as fuel.
 In most parts of India and other cultures, the cow dung is collected and dried to serve the needs for fuel.
-The cow dungs are dried after mixing them with straws to burn them for acting as a fuel to help in cooking and boiling food.
+The cow dungs are dried after mixing them with straws to burn them for acting as fuel to help in cooking and boiling food.

 The cow dungs have a foul smell when they are fresh, but as they are dried and mixed with straws, they do not emit that smell anymore.
 They act as a purely natural fuel when burnt.

 3. Cow Dung Can Be Used As A Building Material